926 24th Way SW

 o The judge sets Conditions of Release, and the client either is released on personal recognizance (PR) or required to post bail

-o Client pleads “guilty” or “not guilty” (OAC advises all clients to plead “not guilty” at this stage)
+o Client pleads “guilty” or “not guilty” (TCPD advises all clients to plead “not guilty” at this stage)

 o The court schedules pretrial, omnibus, and trial dates